yurayli/image-caption-pytorch/README.md

 ----
 Implement neural image captioning models with PyTorch based on encoder-decoder architecture.

-The dataset is Flikr8k, which is small enough for computing budget and fastly getting the results.
+The dataset is Flikr8k, which is small enough for computing budget and quickly getting the results.
 Within the dataset, there are 8091 images, with 5 captions for each image.
 Thus it is prone to overfit if the model is too complex.
 The official source is taken down, another links for the dataset could be [here](https://www.kaggle.com/shadabhussain/flickr8k) and [here](https://github.com/jbrownlee/Datasets/releases)

 The model architecture is as below.
 The encoder network for the image is Resnet-101 (could be loaded from torchvision).
 The decoder is basically a LSTM-based language model, with the context vector (encoded image feature) as the initial hidden/cell state of the LSTM [1].
 Attentive model is also implemented [2].